ChristianKohler/Homepage/content/posts/2022-07-29-ng-computed-values/index.md

 `ngOnChanges` is triggered when an `@Input` changes.
 Whenever this happens we make sure to update the done count.

 This approach is simple and easy to understand.
 But only for small examples like this one.
 When the component grows, it is more difficult to see how the `done` property depends on `ngOnChanges`.
 This approach can also be error-prone since we have to always remember to update the `done` property whenever we change the `todos`.
-I try to avoid this approach.
+I try to avoid this approach for derived state.

 - ✅ Simple and easy to understand
-- ⚠️ Can be error-prone with a more complex component
+- ⚠️ Can be error-prone with a more complex components

 ### Approach with a getter